markjivko/kronup-php/docs/Api/ValueItemsApi.md

 ## `create()`

-> Create value item

-Add a value item to planning
+> Value items Add a value item to planning

 {: .new-title }
 > #️⃣ Execute example in terminal